Introduction: What is a KNX IP Interface?

 - Connections: 5 tunnels

-- Power: KNX Bus-powered
+- Power: Bus-powered

 - Features: Auto IP configuration, LED indicators